 - Spring admission applications are due by October 1

-Admission standards for the Departmental Ph.D. in Early Childhood, Special Education and Counselor Education Formal Option in Rehabilitation Counseling Education, Research, and Policy include the following:
+Admission standards for the Departmental Ph.D. in Early Childhood, Special Education and Counselor Education Formal Option in Counselor Education and Supervision include the following:

 - An undergraduate GPA of at least 2.75

-- Master’s Degree in Rehabilitation Counseling or a closely-related field with a GPA of at least 3.5.
-(Note: Students who are entering with a non-Rehabilitation Counseling Master’s degree may be required to take leveling, or foundational courses as described below.)
+- Master’s Degree in Rehabilitation Counseling, Counselor Education, Mental Health Counseling, or a closely-related field with a GPA of at least 3.5.
+(Note: Students who are entering with a non-Counselor Education Master’s degree may be required to take leveling, or foundational courses as described below.)

 - Submission of Graduate Record Examination (GRE) scores (mandatory for all doctoral applicants).
 Note: All doctoral applicants are required to submit results from the Graduate Record Examination (GRE).
 Results from the GRE are used by program faculty along with all other application materials in making admission decisions.
 The GRE is also typically required for students applying for Graduate Scholarship Awards, Stipends and Fellowships; often a certain percentile is needed to be considered for a financial scholarship or fellowship award.

-- A minimum of one year (two preferred) of post-Master’s experience in rehabilitation counseling or a related field.
-The Program will alternatively consider extensive prior related experience and exceptional academic performance on an individual basis.
+- A minimum of one year (two preferred) of post-Master’s experience in Rehabilitation Counseling, Counselor Education, Mental Health Counseling, or a related field.
+The program will alternatively consider extensive prior related experience and exceptional academic performance on an individual basis.